hosseinkbh/part-task/Proccess/README.md

-# Proccess
+# Process

- Main Service for Proccessing Events coming from Agent
+Main Service for Processing Events coming from Agent